Alexiou981/it-all-goes-down-game/README.md

 ## **Testing**

 - All questions have been thoroughly tested for invalid or empty input.
+    - What's your characters name?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - How would you like to travel?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Stay or Jump from ship?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Remain at Beach or Explore forrest?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Would you like to drink from lake?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Uphill or Downhill?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - West or East?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Fight or Flight?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Stop Fire or Seek Help?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
+    - Would you like to try/play again?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
 - All of them functioned as they should and only continued to run the game when either of the desired inputs was typed in.
+    - What's your characters name?
+(Valid values have to be words only and as soon as the user types in a correct value the story begins).
+    - How would you like to travel?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Stay or Jump from ship?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Remain at Beach or Explore forrest?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Would you like to drink from lake?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Uphill or Downhill?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - West or East?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Fight or Flight?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Stop Fire or Seek Help?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).
+    - Would you like to try/play again?
+(Valid values have to be words only and as soon as the user types in a correct value the game continues).

 - Tested on Macbook Pro 13" on Google Chrome, game was functioning as expected.
 - Tested on ASUS Zenbook 13" on Google Chrome, the game was functioning as expected on that laptop too.